KarolinaGroszewska/Cheerify/README.md

 <h3 align="center">Cheerify</h3>

   <p align="center">
     An iOS affirmation app designed to boost your spirits and promote positivity – built for Global Hack Week at MLH.
+This README was a part of a stream too!
 <!--     <br />
     <a href="https://github.com/KarolinaGroszewska/Cheerify"><strong>Explore the docs »</strong></a>
     <br />